arthur-hc/AHC-Store/README.md

 Hi!
-This project is based on Alura Course.
-It aims develop a Rest API.
+This project aims develop a Store Rest API.

 Tecnologies